psas/procedure-book/05-PreLaunch.markdown

     - Telemetry window
        - Check for connected in top right
  1. _Call tower to continue and attach umbilcal_
+ 1. _Wait for tower to confirm conduct umbilical connector disconnector test via radio_
+ 1. When Away team has completed umbilical connector disconnector test, verify using telemetry that the umbilical has disconnected
+ 1. _Call tower to confirm we see detached umbilical_
+ 1. Check for umbilical reattachment.
  1. Using Commander check umbilical by sending RNH version request
  1. Using LTComm, turn on shore power
     - Look for shorepower voltage within nominal bounds in LTComm
  1. Using Commander RNH tab, **Turn on FC**
  1. Wait for FC to boot (about 30 seconds)
+ 1. Verify Trackmaster power amp is on
+ 1. Turn on rocket wifi power amp
  1. Check telemetry server for FC packets
- 1. _Wait for tower to confirm conduct umbilical connector disconnector test via radio_
- 1. When Away team has completed umbilical connector disconnector test, verify using telemetry that the umbilical has disconnected
- 1. _Call tower to confirm we see detached umbilical_
- 1. Check for umbilical reattachment.

 At this point we are set up physicaly.
 The tower crew can come back to launch control if they need water or there is an expected wait time for launch.